 To assure a justice-proof energy transition, developed nations and affiliated international organisations need to uphold and recommit to the founding principles of the new climate legal order - differentiated responsibility based on the respective capacities of states.
 On this basis, and as part of a new vision for the international climate order, we make the case for a delayed (phased) transition for the DUCGS.
 This vision should be akin to the Montreal Protocol approach, where countries' responsibilities are bifurcated based on their emissions history and profiles as well as their respective capacities.
-This also implies that high-income countries with higher capacity to constrain fossil fuel production need to act first while a timeline is set for DUCGS.
+This also implies that high-income countries with higher capacity to constrain fossil fuel production need to act first, while a timeline is set for DUCGS.
 In essence, the focus on achieving cleaner energy systems should be balanced with a commitment to addressing the disparities in capacities and responsibilities among nations.
 A more equitable approach to the global energy transition would not only accelerate the shift to clean energy but also ensure that the burdens and benefits of this transformation are distributed fairly, respecting the differentiated responsibilities of countries in the fight against climate change.

-As emphasised in this paper, a delayed transition for the Global South will (i) enable the region to address sustainability-related issues of hunger and multidimensional poverty, which are essential to realising other SDGs, whilst gradually implementing energy transition policies. (ii) It will also present an attractive case against political and social opposition to energy transition in the Global South. (iii) It will advance the goal of CBDR already recognised under international climate treaties and the bifurcated approaches established in such treaties. (iv) Finally, it will ensure that developed countries contributing the most to GHG emissions take the lead now and act while the Global South effectuate national contributions sustainably.
+As emphasised in this paper, a delayed transition for the GS will (i) enable the region to address sustainability-related issues of hunger and multidimensional poverty, which are essential to realising other SDGs, whilst gradually implementing energy transition policies; (ii) present an attractive case against political and social opposition to energy transition in the GS; (iii) advance the goal of CBDR already recognised under international climate treaties and the bifurcated approaches established in such treaties; and, finally, (iv) ensure that developed countries contributing the most to GHG emissions take the lead now and act while the GS countries effectuate national contributions sustainably.